-The San Vicente Dam Raise Project is a component of the Water Authority's Emergency Storage Project, which is a regional project that focuses on water supply reliability.
-The San Vicente Dam Raise Project will increase the height of the San Vicente Dam from 220 feet to 337 feet and increase storage capacity from 90,000 AF to 242,000 AF.
-This project will serve two purposes: to use the additional water storage capacity to capture surplus water that is available during wet seasons for use in potential future dry years, and to store water for use in a regional water supply emergency.
-As such, the project will help to balance seasonal differences between water supply availability and demand, and provide additional storage that may be necessary in the event of a catastrophic emergency such as an earthquake that cuts off imported water supplies to the Region.
+The San Vicente Dam Raise Project is a component of the Water Authority's Emergency & Carryover Storage Project, a system of reservoirs, interconnected pipelines and pumping stations designed to make water available to the San Diego Region in the event of an interruption in imported water deliveries.
+The San Vicente Dam Raise Project increased the height of the San Vicente Dam from 220 feet to 337 feet and increased storage capacity from 90,000 AF to 242,000 AF.
+This project serves two purposes: to use the additional water storage capacity to capture surplus water that is available during wet seasons for use in potential future dry years, and to store water for use in a regional water supply emergency.
+As such, the project helps to balance seasonal differences between water supply availability and demand, and provides additional storage that may be necessary in the event of a catastrophic emergency such as an earthquake that cuts off imported water supplies to the Region.